ibm-cloud-docs/cloud-object-storage/manage-scc.md

 For step-by-step instructions using the UI and API, see [Managing templates](/docs/security-compliance?topic=security-compliance-templates).

-A template allowing enforcement of the previous rules might look like the following example:
+A template with default configurations which are compliant with the previous rules:

 ```json
 {